‘Frozen 2’ Stars Kristen Bell & Idina Menzel Discuss The Highly Anticipated Sequel

 The highly anticipated sequel of Disney’s hit movie Frozen, Frozen 2, is scheduled to hit theaters in November.
-Actresses Kristen Bell and Idina Menzel sat down with Stellar magazine to discuss the film and how they felt about it, reported The Daily Mail.
+Actresses Kristen Bell and Idina Menzel sat down with Stellar magazine to discuss the film and how they felt about it, reported the Daily Mail.

 The sequel to the beloved 2013 movie will focus on the “unconditional love” that family can provide, according to the actresses.
 Idina, who plays main character Elsa, told the publication that it is really refreshing to see a movie about young women that isn’t about romantic love.